History of Alaska: Oil discovery, the Alaska Native Claims Settlement Act (ANCSA), and the Trans-Alaska Pipeline

-Environmentalism, the Exxon Valdez, and ANWR
+Environmentalism, the Exxon Valdez, ADEC, and ANWR

 Oil production was not the only economic value of Alaska's land, however.
 In the second half of the 20th century, Alaska discovered tourism as an important source of revenue.
 Tourism became popular after World War II, when military personnel stationed in the region returned home praising its natural splendor.
 The Alcan Highway, built during the war, and the Alaska Marine Highway System, completed in 1963, made the state more accessible than before.
 Tourism became increasingly important in Alaska, and today over 1.4 million people visit the state each year.

 With tourism more vital to the economy, environmentalism also rose in importance.
-The Alaska National Interest Lands Conservation Act (ANILCA) of 1980 added 53.7 million acres (217,000 km²) to the National Wildlife Refuge system, parts of 25 rivers to the National Wild and Scenic Rivers system, 3.3 million acres (13,000 km²) to National Forest lands, and 43.6 million acres (176,000 km²) to National Park land.
+The Alaska National Interest Lands Conservation Act (ANILCA) of 1980 added 53.7 million acres (217,000 km2) to the National Wildlife Refuge system, parts of 25 rivers to the National Wild and Scenic Rivers system, 3.3 million acres (13,000 km2) to National Forest lands, and 43.6 million acres (176,000 km2) to National Park land.
 Because of the Act, Alaska now contains two-thirds of all American national parklands.
 Today, more than half of Alaskan land is owned by the Federal Government.

 The possible environmental repercussions of oil production became clear in the Exxon Valdez oil spill of 1989.
 On March 24, the tanker Exxon Valdez ran aground in Prince William Sound, releasing 11 million gallons of crude oil into the water, spreading along 1,100 miles (1,800 km) of shoreline.
 According to the U.S. Fish and Wildlife Service, at least 300,000 sea birds, 2,000 otters, and other marine animals died because of the spill.
 Exxon spent US$2 billion on cleaning up in the first year alone.
 Exxon, working with state and federal agencies, continued its cleanup into the early 1990s.
 Government studies show that the oil and the cleaning process itself did long-term harm to the ecology of the Sound, interfering with the reproduction of birds and animals in ways that still aren't fully understood.
 Prince William Sound seems to have recuperated, but scientists still dispute the extent of the recovery.
 In a civil settlement, Exxon agreed to pay $900 million in ten annual payments, plus an additional $100 million for newly discovered damages.
 In a class action suit against Exxon, a jury awarded punitive damages of US$5 billion, but as of 2008 no money has been disbursed and appellate litigation continues.